 Rosy Tales!
-Whippingham Papers!
+Whippingham Papers.
 Could it be that a young St. George Stock, having already achieved personal sainthood, but still going by the middle initial “H” (Herbert?
 Hector?
-Haldric?), penned a smutty whip-smart book about flagellation, only to feel guilty as he grew older, for which he punished himself by flogging many books and articles about arcane corners of philosophy?
+Haldric?
+Probably Henry…), penned a smutty whip-smart book about flagellation, only to feel guilty as he grew older?
+For which he punished himself by flogging many books and articles about arcane corners of philosophy?
 This is purely speculative, mind you, but what else do I have to go on?
 The man’s a cipher.

 Other than a bunch of sites that carry the Stock ebooks, Google has nothing on this guy.
 I even tried the U.K. National Archives, but found no entry for Mr. Stock.
 Google Books has a book, The Apology of Plato, from “pre-1923,” which includes an introduction by one “St. George Storck.”
 Looks like the “storck” has brought us another Stock baby.
 Can’t this lowly Saint get any respect?

-Good old St. George Stock has even made the leap to iTunes, but you still can’t find any information about who he is.
+Good old St. George Stock has even made the leap to Apple Books, but you still can’t find any information about who he is.
 Maybe I’ll have to read his Attempts At Truth to get to the truth about his identity.
-Perhaps he’s divulged it all there, in code!
+Perhaps our Saint has divulged his truth there, in code!